Net-a-Porter management, minority owners in talks to cash out

-PARIS/NEW YORK Executives and early investors in Net-a-Porter (NAP) are trying to agree with Richemont CFR.VX what should be the fair value of their combined 7 percent stake in the online fashion retailer, as they seek to cash out ahead of its planned merger with Yoox YOOX.MI, sources close to the matter said.
+PARIS/NEW YORK Executives and early investors in Net-a-Porter (NAP) are trying to agree with Richemont what should be the fair value of their combined 7 percent stake in the online fashion retailer, as they seek to cash out ahead of its planned merger with Yoox, sources close to the matter said.

-NAP and Italian rival Yoox unveiled a merger this week to create the world's biggest online fashion and luxury goods retailer, with combined sales of more than 1.3 billion euros (1 billion pounds), a deal that lifted Yoox shares more than 30 percent.

 When Swiss luxury group Richemont bought control of NAP in 2010, it agreed a series of put and call arrangements with NAP investors, managers and founder Natalie Massenet that activated on April 1, 2015.